sirineb/Scala-tutorial/README.md

 ### Java Vs. Scala
 * Unlike Java, Scala is a pure object-oriented language in the sense that every value is an object.
 * Scala adopts type interference notion: types definition is not required upon variable declaration.
-* Java doesn't have immotable variables.
+* Java doesn't have immutable variables.
 * Scala's syntax is much lighter : multiple java lignes could be reduced to one instruction in scala.
 * Scala has lazy evaluation (will be explained later).
 * Scala supports operator overloading.